maguilera0810/projectfinal/README.md

 Welcome to Final Project

-I create a website which has several kind of videos.
+I create a website which has comedy videos.

 Requirements:

-    -Python: The server and all the logic is made on Django
+    -Python: The server and all the logic are made on Django

     -SQL: There is a database with three tables